Agent efficiency, automation, and operational insights

 One popular form of conversational commerce is live chat and chatbots.
 Chatbots are a cost-effective way for ecommerce businesses to offer better support and improve sales.
 Moreover, a reliable chat service increases customer comfort levels, and brand reputation, while allowing retailers to provide 24/7 customer support for reduced wait times.
 In 2022, live chat has the highest satisfaction rate (73%) out of any form of customer communication.

 Different customers have different preferences and online expectations, so businesses need to provide multiple customer service options.
 While chatbots and comprehensive self-service options are important, they’re no replacement for customer service agents and a genuine conversation.
-It’s still important for businesses to have phones and email support for those who still use those channels.
+It’s still important for businesses to have phone and email support for those who still use those channels.
+Moreover, when communicating with customers via email, you need to prioritize email security.
+It includes following DMARC reports and keeping your employees' and customers’ data safe from malicious attacks.

 Customer service agents must truly understand the problems customers commonly face and have access to the information required to help customers with their questions.
 Brand voice is the embodiment of your brand’s identity and it’s how your brand communicates its personality to the world.
 For a smooth customer experience, ensure this voice is clear and cohesive across every interaction including customer service agents.
 Familiarize customer agents with your brand voice so that they can emulate it in their interactions with customers and create a seamless ecommerce experience.